ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] show how you rank with others on ranking
 [ ] links in my profile are currently not working
 [ ] limit how many rankings are shown on screen
+[ ] reformat the background to be better!